 This region has a Mediterranean climate.

-It is recommended that Australians in this region set their air conditioners to 24 to 25 degrees Celsius in summer.
+The recommended air conditioner temperature for Australians in this region is 24 to 25°C in summer.

 Set your air conditioner’s reverse cycle heating to a pleasant 19 to 20°C in winter.
 This climate offers little humidity, and quite mild conditions during winter and summer.
 That means air conditioners can maintain this temperature comfortably.

 This region has a mild temperate climate.

 In summer, the best temp for aircon in Tasmania is 2°C. However, it’s important to work with the prevailing conditions, which can be variable in a Tasmanian summer.
 If temperatures drop significantly, we would recommend adopting winter settings for your air conditioner, as below.